smnorris/bcfishpass/_sources/04_model_habitat_lateral.md.txt

 ## Lateral habitat model (DRAFT)

-A raster based model is used to rough approximation of floodplains and off-channel habitat and quantify the level of fragmentation by road-stream crossings.
+A raster based model is used to roughly approximate floodplains and off-channel habitat, quantify the level of potential fragmentation by road-stream crossings, and identify areas for potential field assessment.

 Note that the current model was developed for the [Rail effects on Salmon report](https://cwf-fcf.org/en/resources/research-papers/BC_report_formatted_final.pdf) and currently only considers watersheds within that study area (having Pacific Salmon / Steelhead and railway lines), and only models habitat fragmentation caused by rail crossings.
 See this report for more details.